gsm1011/hadoop.admin/manuscript/chapter8.md

 data-label="fig:aws.ec2.ami.filter"></span>](images/5163os_08_29.png)

-Start an instance by right clicking on one of the AMIs and then click ’Launch’ as shown in Figure [fig:aws.launch.instance].
+Start an instance by right clicking on one of the AMIs and then click 'Launch' as shown in Figure [fig:aws.launch.instance].

 ![Launching EC2 Instance<span
 data-label="fig:aws.launch.instance"></span>](images/5163os_08_30.png)

 When the instance is running, login to the instances, make changes according to your requirements.
-Then, from the web management console, right click on the running instance and then select ’Create Image (EBS AMI)’ as shown in Figure [fig:aws.create.ebsami].
+Then, from the web management console, right click on the running instance and then select 'Create Image (EBS AMI)' as shown in Figure [fig:aws.create.ebsami].

 ![Create EBS AMI from Running Instance<span data-label="fig:aws.create.ebsami"></span>](images/5163os_08_31.png)

-Go to the AMIs tab of the AWS web console, and select ’Owned By Me’, we will see that the EBS AMI is being created as shown in Figure [fig:aws.owned.ami].
+Go to the AMIs tab of the AWS web console, and select 'Owned By Me', we will see that the EBS AMI is being created as shown in Figure [fig:aws.owned.ami].